 3.Z.4.1.1 Trigger Events

-When the nurse synchronizes the mobile application with the server or in some cases when the nurse device is online and it is possible to send an update after each administration….
+When the nurse synchronizes the mobile application with the server or in some cases when the nurse device is online and it is possible to send an update after each administration.

 Note that given the time between an administration and the reporting, expressed in section XXXX, the trigger for submitting an administration will typically be some time after.
 This is not mandatory, since the patient may even inform about a non-administration even before the scheduled time.